OUCOP Commitment to Diversity and Inclusion

 - TOEFL scores may not be more than 2 years old.
 A minimum score of 550 (Paper-based), 213 (Computer-based), or 79 (Internet-Based) is required for admission.
 TOEFL scores should be released directly to PharmCAS (code 8246).

 - The TOEFL exam requirement will automatically be waived if you either graduated with a diploma from a U.S. high school or if you received or will receive a bachelor’s degree from a U.S. university by June 1 of the planned entry year.
 We do not waive the requirement if you have an associate’s degree, master’s degree, or Ph.D. from a U.S. college or university.

 Students Who Have Been Dismissed or Have Withdrawn from A College of Pharmacy

-The student must meet the same admission requirements and follow all application procedures as all other applicants.
+- The student must meet the current admission requirements and follow all current application procedures as all other applicants.

 Students who previously attended a college of pharmacy regardless of whether it was the University of Oklahoma or another college of pharmacy and withdrew may be asked to provide documentation including but not limited to the following:

 - Contact the Office of Pharmacy Student Affairs to request an application.
 It is highly recommended that students relay in their application why they are now ready to resume a PharmD curriculum.

 - Provide documentation the technical standards can be met.